 According to the OCRegister last year: “Citations for open container, igniting fireworks and public urination will cost more as will the town’s most prevalent summer offense: illegal parking.
 Examples of car-related wallet damage: If a driver blocks a driveway or a fire hydrant, normally $55, it will cost at least $165.
 Parking at a red curb will cost $234 instead of the usual $78.
 And parking in a Newport Beach handicapped spot? $1,353.
 Additionally, a tow away could cost a lot of dough: a minimum of $264, according to the two companies that haul illegally parked cars from Newport Beach.”

 In a blatant violation of the 14th Amendment, these fines are tripled on the 4th of July only in the “Safety Enhancement Zone”.
 But hey– we can fight that battle on July 5th.
 For now, let’s celebrate the spirit that our country was founded in, rather than where it is today.

 Finally, police from other cities will be enforcing out here, and they don’t know the area, the laws, the customs, or the people.
-Year after year, there are dozens of reports about overly-aggressive police from other cities ticketing and even attacking people from Newport Beach who are obeying the law.
+Year after year, there are dozens of reports about overly-aggressive police from other cities ticketing and even attacking people from Newport Beach who are obeying the law and literally doing nothing wrong.
 So even if you aren’t doing anything wrong– be safe out there!

 But most of all: ENJOY THE 4TH!!!!